-Permira executives lined up financing commitments from five banks, including Barclays Plc (BARC), Credit Suisse Group AG (CSGN) and Morgan Stanley (MS), for their bid, Ancestry officials said in October.
+Permira executives lined up financing commitments from five banks, including Barclays Plc (BARC), Credit Suisse Group AG (CSGN) and Morgan Stanley (MS:US), for their bid, Ancestry officials said in October.

 Ancestry officials are planning to issue $300 million of bonds this week to help fund the buyout, according to a person familiar with the transaction who asked not to be identified because the terms aren’t yet set, Bloomberg News reported Dec.
 10. Ancestry hasn’t previously issued bonds, according to data compiled by Bloomberg.

 Sullivan supported Permira’s and TPG’s joint bid because both firms “offered the option to roll over his equity and keep his job,” the investors said in the filing.